linkml/linkml/sphinx/faq/contributing.md

  * [linkml-runtime](https://github.com/linkml/linkml-runtime)
  * [linkml-model](https://github.com/linkml/linkml-model)

+Be sure to read the CONTRIBUTING.md for the repo you wish to contribute to

-For issues, we prefer you to use the main linkml repo
+For filing new issues, we prefer you to use the [main linkml repo](https://github.com/linkml/linkml/issues).

+You may wish to browse the list of [good first issues](https://github.com/linkml/linkml/labels/good%20first%20issue)

 ## How do I stay involved?